FAQ

 Facility Operators

+There’s no maintenance required or recurring costs with Numa–just let people use as needed.
 As a facility operator you may spend a lot of time dealing with complaints where some people in a space are hot and one or more people feel cold, making it impossible to satisfy everyone.
 Giving office occupants a way to satisfy their individual temperature needs without having to call anyone saves everyone a lot of time (and arguments).
 The Numa Air app requires no training and takes seconds for users to customize the air setting for the Numa-I closest to their desk.
-In addition, there’s no maintenance required once the Numa is installed–just plug it in and let people use as needed.

 Can I remotely override the Numa-I?